-Demo Day is an annual campaign during British Science Week that aims to inspire secondary school teachers and technicians to explore new concepts, provoke discussions and generate excitement through running science demonstrations.
-It has run successfully for the last two years in hundreds of schools across the UK.
+Demo Day is an annual campaign during British Science Week that aims to inspire school teachers and technicians to explore new concepts, provoke discussions and generate excitement through running science demonstrations.
+It has run successfully for the last three years in hundreds of schools across the UK.

-In 2016, we want to encourage even more schools to get involved – both those who run in-class demos often, or who have taken part in Demo Day before, and those schools who are less familiar with demonstrations.
+We want to encourage even more people to get involved – both those who run in-class demos often and those who are less familiar with demonstrations.

-Once again, we are asking teachers and technicians who are planning to run a demonstration on Demo Day, to pledge their involvement.
-Your pledge will be added to our interactive map which will display all the pledges from participating schools across the UK.
+We are asking teachers and technicians who are planning to run a demonstration on Demo Day, to pledge their involvement.
+Your pledge will be added to our interactive map which will display all participants from schools across the UK.

-Participating in British Science Week activities can enable you and your students to achieve special British Science Week (BSW) 2016 digital badges!
+By participating in British Science Week activities, you and your students can achieve free British Science Week digital badges, in partnership with Makewaves.

-For Demo Day 2015, a new downloadable resource, Demo insights, was produced.
-This new resource is full of ideas and demo insights for teachers including tips, stories and thoughts from professional science communicators, ranging from presenters, writers and lecturers to magicians and filmmakers.
+- Demo insights is full of tips, stories and thoughts from professional science communicators, ranging from presenters, writers and lecturers to magicians and filmmakers.

-For Demo Day 2014 we released Demo: The Movie, a 30-minute film which follows science teacher Alom Shaha as he goes on a journey to explore the use of demonstrations in science teaching.
-We also released demo videos and written guides of six teacher and technician demonstration favourites.
+- Demo: The Movie, a 30-minute film which follows science teacher Alom Shaha as he goes on a journey to explore the use of demonstrations in science teaching.

-If you’re looking for something smaller, have a look at our super, simple demos for a range of quick and exciting demo ideas!
+- Our super, simple demos for a range of quick and exciting demo ideas

 Who is involved?

-The British Science Association would like to thank the Gatsby Charitable Foundation for supporting Demo Day, and also to all our partner organisations who are sharing information via their networks to help us reach the widest possible selection of schools.
+The British Science Association would like to thank the Gatsby Charitable Foundation for supporting Demo Day.
+We’d also like to thank all our partner organisations for their support in sharing information and resources.